Independent Advice on Hearing Aids and other devices

 - Adjustments using an app on your smart phone: adjust the volume of your devices discreetly using an app on your phone.
 No need to carry an extra remote control or keep putting your hands to your ears

 - Water proof: As anyone who has worn hearing aids will tell you, moisture can be very damaging to a hearing aid.
 The good news is that there are now lots of hearing aids available that are splash proof, or moisture resistant.
-However, there is only one hearing aid on the market that is truly waterproof, the Siemens Aquaris hearing aid.
-This hearing can be worn swimming and whenever you are out and about on the water.
-A device that is likely to fit well in a typical Northern Beaches lifestyle.

 The range of hearing aids available on the market is immense, with features to suit everyone.
 Make an appointment with our audiologist to discuss what are the best devices for you.